Nathan Healy

 Texas Solar Incentives

-Frisco homeowners have access to several solar incentives in Texas that can help reduce the overall cost of going solar — including state and local programs worth thousands of dollars.
+Frisco homeowners have access to several solar incentives in Texas that can help reduce the upfront and ongoing costs of going solar.

-The most relevant incentives for Frisco residents include the Texas Solar Property Tax Exemption, which exempts 100% of the added home value from solar on your property tax bill, and the Oncor Residential Solar + Storage Program, which offers rebates up to $9,000 for qualifying solar and battery installations in the Dallas-Fort Worth area.
+The most relevant incentives for Frisco residents include the Texas Solar Property Tax Exemption — which exempts 100% of added home value from property taxes — and the Oncor Residential Solar & Battery Rebate, offering up to $9,000 for DFW-area homeowners who pair solar with battery storage.

 Incentive Type Description Source